Raine syndrome: Research

 Current research describes Raine syndrome as a neonatal osteosclerotic bone dysplasia, indicated by its osteosclerotic symptoms that are seen in those with the disease.
 It has been found that a mutation in the gene FAM20C is the cause of the Raine syndrome phenotype.
 This microdeletion mutation leads to an unusual chromosome 7 arrangement.
 The milder phenotypes of Raine syndrome, such as those described in Simpson's 2007 report, suggest that Raine syndrome resulting from missense mutations may not be as lethal as the other described mutations (OMIM).
 This is supported by findings from Fradin et al. (2011), who reported on children with missense mutations to FAM20C and lived to ages 1 and 4 years, relatively much longer than the life spans of the previously reported children.
-Simpson et al.'s (2007) report states that to date, effected individuals have had chromosome 7 uniparental isodisomy and a 7p telomeric microdeletion.
+Simpson et al.'s (2007) report states that to date, affected individuals have had chromosome 7 uniparental isodisomy and a 7p telomeric microdeletion.
 They had abnormal chromosome 7 arrangements, with microdeletions of their D7S2477 and D7S1484 markers (Simpson 2007).

 History

 It was first characterized in 1991 in a report by J. Raine published on an infant that had been born with an unknown syndrome, which later came to be called Raine syndrome.

-Recently in 2020 the first patient with raine syndrome gave birth to a child.
+In 2020, the first patient with Raine syndrome gave birth to a child.
 That child is a carrier and was born premature at 1 pounds due to mother's health.
-Child is not affected but has chance to pass to their children.
-The patient born in BC had multiple dental surgeries to help fix the symptoms of raine syndrome but her chronic illnesses affect daily.
+The child is not affected but has chance to pass on the disorder to their children.
+The patient born in BC had multiple dental surgeries to help fix the symptoms of Raine syndrome but her chronic illnesses affect daily.